Advocate: Regional Transit Funding

 • Seamless express bus service on busy corridors (FAST bus)

-• Express bus service linking Detroit and Ann Arbor is scheduled to start in early 2020.
+• Express bus service linking Detroit and Ann Arbor, along with Downtown Detroit and DTW

 The RTA has been working hard since to learn people’s concerns about the previous plan and update it to better serve the region’s needs.